saviogl/saviogl.github.io/_posts/2016-01-20-unix-overview-for-macosx-users-part-II.markdown

 $
 {% endhighlight %}

-If you run the same command again the ***timestamp*** of that file will be updated with the current day and time:
+If you run the same command again the ***timestamp*** of that file will be updated with the current date and time:
 {% highlight bash %}
 $ touch new_file
 {% endhighlight %}